-See 12 to 18 people.
-At least 7 of these must become mentors for the next step.
+See 4.
+At least 8 of these must become mentors for the next step.
 To avoid requiring trainer-run sessions, at least 9 should become mentors (up to 10).

-This step can be done with 8 to 12 people and only 3 sessions instead (see 8-12 people), but might then require making all participants mentors.
+This step can be done with 8 to 12 people and only 3 sessions instead (see 3), but might then require making all participants mentors.